jjensn/MiThings/README.md

 05/13/2016: Dockerized the cloud server components, formalized API calls, better status checking, updated cloud endpoint

-*Previous releases*

-03/03/2016: A major release is being pushed out.
-All users must upgrade to keep functionality within the coming months.

-01/03/2016: The latest changes have been made to the API code which now support routines.
-I found that, for dimming to work, you need to set the bulbs on AND set the dim level for SmartThings to execute the dim command.
-This is a SmartThings related problem.

 ===================

 Supports: RGBW bulbs ONLY.
 Features supported are On / Off / Dim (1-100) / Colors